czytelny/backlog/README.md

 When new version is available just download it, unzip and enjoy.
 No additional action is required.
 All your boards and items will be available.

 ## Versions
+### 1.5.0
+Features:
+- When entering http link in an item, app will show it as a hyperlink and make it clickable
+- User can embed html tags like `<b>, <i>` etc

+Fixed bugs:
+- Fix issue which caused that in some cases after opening application current board input was not focused
+- Clicking on "+" icon in input will cause adding new item (just as pressing Enter)

 ### 1.4.2
 - fixed bug - when after opening settings modal user lost newly created boards